Arne Kaijser

-Arne Kaijser (born 1950) is a professor emeritus of history of technology at the KTH Royal Institute of Technology in Stockholm, and a former president of the Society for the History of Technology.
+Rolf Arne Kaijser (born 5 February 1950) is a professor emeritus of history of technology at the KTH Royal Institute of Technology in Stockholm, and a former president of the Society for the History of Technology.

 Kaijser has published two books in Swedish: Stadens ljus.
 Etableringen av de första svenska gasverken and I fädrens spår.
 Den svenska infrastrukturens historiska utveckling och framtida utmaningar, and has co-edited several anthologies.
 Kaijser is a member of the Royal Swedish Academy of Engineering Sciences since 2007 and also a member of the editorial board of two scientific journals: Journal of Urban Technology and Centaurus.
 Lately, he has been occupied with the history of Large Technical Systems.